carbon-design-system/carbon-website/docs/lets-encrypt.md

 to move forward with this process.

-The last step before you need to update the DNS for `carbondesignsystem.com` will be the following prompt:
+The last step before you need to update the DNS for `carbondesignsystem.com` will be to complete the DNS challenge(s).

 ```bash
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -